Open Bible Data Home About News OET Key

 23:6 Yeshua is taken to Herod

-6When Pilate heard that, he asked if the prisoner was a Galilean 7and when he discovered that he was from Herod’s jurisdiction, he sent him across to King Herod as he also happened to be in Yerusalem at that time.
+6When Pilate heard that, he asked if the prisoner was a Galilean, 7and when he discovered that he was from King Herod’s jurisdiction, he sent him across to Herod as he also happened to be in Yerushalem at that time.
 8Herod was very pleased when he saw Yeshua being brought in because he’d been wanting to see him for quite some time because of everything he’d heard about him.
 He was hoping to see Yeshua do a miracle in front of his eyes 9and asked him lots of questions, but Yeshua didn’t answer any of them.
 10Meanwhile the chief priests and the religious teachers were standing there loudly making many accusations against him.
-11Then Herod and his soldiers also insulted and mocked Yeshua, and dressing him in posh clothes, he sent him back to Pilate.
-12After that day, both Herod and Pilate became friends with each other.
+11Then Herod and his soldiers also insulted and mocked Yeshua, and dressing him in posh clothes, Herod sent him back to Pilate.
+12After that day, Herod and Pilate became friends with each other.
 (Before then they’d opposed each other.)

 6And Pilatos having_heard, he_asked whether the man is a_Galilaios.